A-Akhil/ATS/rough_note.md

 - Profile view now renders publications, achievements, and leadership sections so saved data is visible.
 - Resume generation now passes contact/location plus publications, achievements, leadership to Gemini so LaTeX output can include optional sections.
 - Gemini prompt updated to forbid renaming section headings (e.g., ensures "Projects" stays as-is instead of "Selected Projects").
+- Match flow now logs GET/POST entry plus detailed NLP, scoring, and Gemini steps to trace performance bottlenecks.
 - Pending: manual onboarding submission to confirm publications persist and appear; verify optional sections remain populated after revisiting form; re-generate resume to confirm optional data shows in LaTeX.
 **Status**: Investigation in progress; migrations/testing outstanding.

+## Task Notes (2025-11-02)

+### Goals
+- Align profession mismatch messaging with latest user guidance so alerts only appear when the AI reviewer explicitly confirms a mismatch.
+- Expand the AI review so candidates receive actionable guidance focused on improving their ATS score, without referencing underlying BERT computations.

+### Observations
+- `core/services/scoring_service.py` flags `profession_mismatch` before the Gemini review and keeps that flag for persistence even when the AI overrides the score.
+- `core/templates/match/result.html` shows the mismatch banner whenever `profession_match_flag` is false, so users still see red warnings after an AI override.
+- Gemini validation currently returns scores, reason, and suggestion but does not expose an explicit profession mismatch indicator.
+- Latest POST attempt hit a ValueError because the JSON schema example inside the Gemini prompt uses literal braces within an f-string; Python interprets these as formatting tokens.
+- Gemini’s current `suggestion` string is concise and occasionally references scoring; user wants a fuller review narrative focusing on resume improvements against the JD without mentioning BERT.

+### Assumptions
+- Updating the Gemini prompt to include a `profession_mismatch` boolean and accompanying rationale will not break existing flows; older records without the new field must still render safely.
+- Users prefer a softer note when the AI clears the mismatch rather than surfacing the original hard gate.

+### Plan
+1. Extend the Gemini validation prompt to request `profession_mismatch` and `profession_reason` fields while maintaining backward compatibility.
+2. Adjust `compute_match_score` to track the initial gating flag separately, defer the final mismatch outcome to Gemini when available, and surface both states in `breakdown_details`.
+3. Update the match result template to reference the final mismatch outcome and optionally display the AI rationale when it flags a mismatch.
+4. Retest the match flow to ensure final scores, banners, and suggestions align with the AI reviewer’s guidance.
+5. Escape literal braces in the Gemini JSON response example so the prompt renders correctly during f-string interpolation.
+6. Update the Gemini prompt to produce a richer `review` field that avoids mentioning BERT values and focuses on tailored improvement guidance, then surface that review in the results page.

+### Progress
+- Updated Gemini validation prompt to capture `profession_mismatch` and `profession_reason`, ensuring the reviewer’s stance is explicit.
+- Refactored `compute_match_score` to preserve the initial gate, honor the AI override, and record both initial and final mismatch states plus rationale for template use.
+- Adjusted the match result template to display the AI-provided profession reason only when a mismatch persists.
+- Escaped literal braces in the Gemini prompt so f-string interpolation no longer raises a ValueError during match analysis.
+- Enhanced the Gemini prompt to request a multi-sentence resume review and a separate quick tip, ensured the scoring service stores this review as the main guidance, and updated the result template to surface the review and tip without mentioning BERT.

 ## Summary of All Fixes Applied (2025-01-18)